Topics

 A leave permit for group work extension issued by Henry Harris Jr., Relocation Officer, War Relocation Authority, the U.S. Department of the Interior.
 It certifies that George Nobuo Naohara is allowed to leave the Manzanar camp in California on May 9, 1942 for Salt Lake City, Utah until April 15, 1943.
 Special conditions are noted in …

 Nisei female.
-Born November 11, 1933, in Long Beach, California.
-Grew up in the Gardena area of Los Angeles.
-During World War II, was removed to the Manzanar concentration camp, California.
-After leaving camp, returned to the Los Angeles area.
+Born December 28, 1918, in La Crescenta, California.
+Grew up in California where father operated a flower business.
+During World War II, removed to the Manzanar concentration camp, California.
+Lived in Chicago and New York after leaving camp, before eventually returning to California.

 Tetsuo Larry Hashimoto (ddr-csujad-38-26)